Suicide of Amanda Todd: Investigation, arrest, trial, and conviction

 A preliminary investigation by British Columbia Coroners Service showed that Todd's death was a suicide.
 The cause of death was reported in some media as hanging, but the exact cause of death had not been released.

 The Royal Canadian Mounted Police (RCMP) and British Columbia Coroners Service put 20 full-time investigators on the case.
 The Coquitlam and Ridge Meadows serious crime teams cooperated in a full investigation, conducting interviews and examining factors that might have contributed to Todd's death.
-Investigators reviewed content at social media sites and actively monitoring pages.
+Investigators reviewed content at social media sites and actively monitored pages.

 The Canadian national organization Cybertip.ca reported having received a tip about Todd nearly a year before her suicide.
 The anti-child-exploitation group stated that, in November 2011, a concerned citizen reported that images of Todd were in circulation on the Internet.
 That information was provided to law enforcement and child welfare agencies.
 According to the CBC news program The Fifth Estate, the RCMP were repeatedly informed that Todd was being sexually extorted by an adult male, and in response the RCMP told the family there was "nothing that could be done" about it.
 According to the Ontario Provincial Police (OPP), however, the crime of sextortion can be investigated quite successfully.

 After an investigation by Facebook's security unit, whose report was forwarded by U.S. authorities to the Child Exploitation and Online Protection Centre attached to the British National Crime Agency, and then to Dutch authorities, in January 2014 Dutch police arrested a man in a case involving multiple victims in the Netherlands, U.K., and Canada, having installed spyware on his computers; "chilling" chat logs of extortion, numerous images of child pornography, and 5,800 bookmarked names that served as a database of potential victims and their social networks were found.
 In April 2014, it was reported that Dutch authorities charged a 35-year-old man of dual Dutch and Turkish citizenship (identified only as "Aydin C." in the Netherlands in accordance with Dutch privacy laws) with indecent assault and possession of child pornography.
 That same month, the RCMP announced that the man had been charged with extortion, internet luring, criminal harassment and possession and distribution of child pornography for his alleged offenses against Todd and other child victims.
-Todd's mother thanked police, but also said that she believed more than one person was involved.
+Todd's mother expressed her gratitude for the police, but also said that she believed more than one person was involved.
 On January 28, 2015, CBC News said that Aydin Coban had written an open letter proclaiming his innocence.